Why Families Are Moving from NYC to Greenwich

 If you love the West Village or Brooklyn Heights:

-Old Greenwich — Walkable village center, local shops and restaurants, beach access, strong community feel.
+Old Greenwich — Compact village center, local shops and restaurants close by, beach access, strong community feel.

 If you're coming from the Upper East Side: